-The future continuous tense is the present continuous tense recycled.
+When discussing the future using a continuous tense we recycle the present continuous tense.
 It is often used to ask about and discuss future arrangements or plans with just the addition of a future time, but you only use it when these arrangements are certain.

 Q) What are you doing next week?"
 A) "I'm working."